PowerLoom/onchain-consensus/README.md

 ## Overview

 ![Overall Architecture](https://github.com/PowerLoom/pooler/raw/main/pooler/static/docs/assets/OverallArchitecture.png)
-Offchain Consensus (TO BE RENAMED) is part of the *Admin Module* in the overall architecture.
+Onchain Consensus is part of the *Admin Module* in the overall architecture.
 It currently serves the following important roles -

 1. Maintains and releases `Epoch` depending on chain and use case configuration
 2. Checks and completes consensus (if necessary) by interacting with the Protocol State contract for the previous Epoch before the next Epoch is released